nick-pelepchan/uinfo/README.md

 #Unassailable.info
-The entirety of this site is designed with HTML, PHP and CSS  (That's right, no javascript).
+The entirety of this site is designed with HTML, PHP and CSS.

 NOTE: Still working out quite a few bugs with the underlying functions.
 The site is not live yet.